astronomer/docs/learn/airflow-custom-xcom-backends.md

 ---
-title: 'Options for custom XCom backends in Airflow'
+title: 'Strategies for custom XCom backends in Airflow'
 sidebar_label: 'Custom XCom backends'
 id: airflow-custom-xcom-backends
-description: 'Use this guide to learn about different ways to set up custom XCom backends.'
+description: 'Use this guide to learn about different ways you can set up custom XCom backends.'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
 By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
-With **Airflow custom XCom backends** you can configure where and how Airflow stores XComs, and customize serialization and deserialization methods.
+If you configure a custom XCom backend, you can define where and how Airflow stores XComs, as well as customize serialization and deserialization methods.

 In this guide you'll learn:

-- Why you might want to use a custom XCom backend.
+- When you should use a custom XCom backend.
 - How to set up a custom XCom backend using the Object Storage custom XCom backend.
 - How to use a custom XCom backend class with custom serialization and deserialization methods.
 - How to override the `.clear()` method to delete XComs from a custom XCom backend when clearing tasks.

 :::warning

-While a custom XCom backend allows you to store virtually unlimited amounts of data as XComs, you will also need to scale other Airflow components to pass large amounts of data between tasks.
+While a custom XCom backend allows you to store virtually unlimited amounts of data as XComs, you will need to scale other Airflow components to pass large amounts of data between tasks.
 For help running Airflow at scale, [reach out to Astronomer](https://www.astronomer.io/try-astro/?referral=docs-content-link&utm_medium=docs&utm_content=learn-xcom-backend-tutorial&utm_source=body).

 :::